-YouTube Bans Comments On Videos Deemed Vulnerable To Pedophiles, Amid Ad Pullback
+YouTube Bans Comments On Videos Deemed Vulnerable To Pedophiles Amid Ad Pullback

 YouTube is disabling comments on millions of videos featuring minors, responding to accusations that pedophiles use comments to network and share links.
 The move comes a week after Disney, Fortnite maker Epic Games and other companies pulled their ads from YouTube.